MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/flt-parameters-for-irp-mj-query-open.md

 IRP_MJ_QUERY_OPEN is a file system (FSFilter) callback operation.

+The File System does *not* fill in the Information field in the IO_STATUS block.
+Filters should not inspect this value in their post-calls.

 For more information about FSFilter callback operations, see the reference entry for [**FsRtlRegisterFileSystemFilterCallbacks**](/windows-hardware/drivers/ddi/ntifs/nf-ntifs-fsrtlregisterfilesystemfiltercallbacks).

 ## Requirements